Retail sales rise a solid 0.5% in July from June as shoppers appear to shrug off tariff pressures

-Retail sales rose 0.5% last month, a slowdown from a revised 0.9% in June, which was revised upward, according to the Commerce Department’s report released Friday.
+Retail sales rose a solid 0.5% last month, and June spending was stronger than expected, according to the Commerce Department's report released Friday.
+June's retail sales were revised upward to 0.9%, from a 0.6% increase, the agency said.
 The pace in July matched economists' estimates.

 The increases followed two consecutive months of spending declines — a 0.1% pullback in April and a 0.9% slowdown in May.

-Excluding auto sales, which have been volatile since Trump imposed tariffs on many foreign-made cares, retail sales rose 0.3%.
+Excluding auto sales, which have been volatile since Trump imposed tariffs on many foreign-made cares, retail sales rose 0.3% in July.

 Auto sales rose 1.6%.
 They appear to have returned roughly to normalized spending after a surge in March and April as Americans attempted to get ahead of Trump’s 25% duty on imported cars and parts and then a slump after that, according to Samuel Tombs, chief U.S. Economist at Pantheon Macroeconomics.